authentik8/factor-modelling-presentation/presentation.md

 - Short put profile is reflected in high exposure to BXM factor: shorting put options gives limited upside but full participation on downside
 - Appropriate on a number of levels:
   - Obvious exposure to merger deals breaking up
-  - WHen stock markets decline sharply, deals are more likely to breaking
+  - When stock markets decline sharply, deals are more likely to breaking
   - Market declines will also reduce likelihood of bids being revised up & reduce competition for acquisition targets
 - Overall exposure to equity market comes from correlation between event risk & the market rather than individual position level exposures.